cameronbaney/movie-search-ts/README.md

 #### Multiple lists
 Allow for more than one list.
 I am using the watchlist API from TMDB, but there are APIs to create additional lists.
 This would allow the user to create any list they want, and add a movie/show to it, such as "Action movies."

+#### Improve movies list loading state
+At the moment, the loading state is just a loading icon.
+This could be improved by creating a skeleton loader for the movie cards.
+This improves the UX by showing the user that the data is loading, and what the UI will look like when loaded.

 ## Built with
 - [React](https://react.dev/)
 - [TanStack Query (Reacy Query)](https://tanstack.com/query/latest/docs/framework/react/overview)